 Still, £159 every year is a lot of money.
 And there are some cheaper alternatives with very good programmes.

 How the TV Licence cost compares to other media services

-If you pay for the TV Licence monthly (after the increase) it’ll be £13.25 a month.
+If you pay for the TV Licence monthly works out as £13.25 a month.

 It’s far cheaper than paying for TV via Sky or Virgin, where you’re looking at at least double that amount every month, and potentially as much as £100.

 However, Sky’s “on-demand” service NOW is £9.99 a month for the Entertainment channels (not movies or sport), or £119.88 a year – though there are deals to get this even cheaper, often half the price.

 Amazon Prime comes in at £79 for the year, which is £6.58 a month (and streaming only is available at £5.99 a month), and Netflix starts at £5.99 a month, but the most popular package is £9.99 a month, working out at £119.88 a year.

 So on the whole, these streaming services are cheaper on their own.
 Indeed you could potentially get two for the same price if you manage to find some offers.

 Here’s my in-depth look at how the different streaming services compare when it comes to value for money.

 That’s a persuasive argument for ditching the Licence Fee as far as cost goes.
 However, I believe that as long as you can afford it, you get more for your money from the BBC than the premium services.